 If you purchase the kit, go through the information immediately so that you are prepared to ask the right questions and get information from your next robocaller or texter.

 FAQ: Make Money from Spam Calls

-If you’re not sure whether or not you’re even receiving spam calls from automatic dialers, or if you actually have the potential to cash out on the calls, here are some commonly asked questions to consider.
+If you’re not sure whether or not you’re even receiving spam calls from automatic dialers, or if you actually have the potential to get paid to answer phone calls, here are some commonly asked questions to consider.

 How do you know if a call is placed by a robocaller?

 Robocallers are simple to identify.
 When an autodialer calls your phone, there are usually two distinguishers.
 First, you’ll hear a “click” on the other end of the line, and second, you’ll hear a real person (or a recording) say “hello?” as if you had placed a call to them.

 Also, when a robodialer reaches your voicemail, it can’t distinguish between a real person answering the phone and your voicemail picking up.
 So you will often have a real person start the sales call thinking you have answered, only to realize you are not there so they hang up the call.

 How long does it take to get paid for robocallers?